 Lastly, I love that this spot has become a little local hang out.
 It’s not just for hotel guests.
 The bar is a place where people come to hang out and enjoy music and dinner and drinks, so even if you don’t stay here, I’d say come and enjoy the bar and maybe meet some new friends.

 Hotel Porto In is a lovely hotel just outside the Old City Center.
 There are nice and cozy rooms and incredibly friendly and helpful staff.

 Apartment Ozana is for those who must be right in the mix of things to do in Kotor.
 You are directly in Old Town if you stay here and you get a full apartment to enjoy too!

 These are some great spots for where to stay in Montenegro but you’re welcome to keep searching if they aren’t for you.
-Hotels Combined saves a bit of time since they aggregate all of the places you regularly search into one place, so you can search for Montenegro hotels here.
+Search for Montenegro hotels here.

 Check out more amazing pictures of Montenegro right here!

 Disclaimer: PART of this trip to Montenegro was sponsored by the National Tourism Organization of Montenegro.
 If you’ve been around, you already know I have a no BS rule on this blog and if you’re new, now you know.
 ALL opinions are my own.
 Mostly because my opinion is all that matters and this is my blog… Sooo… yeah. (only half joking)